Vietnamese diaspora: Relations with Vietnam

-Relations between overseas Vietnamese populations and the current Vietnamese government range between polarities of geniality and overt contempt.
-Many overseas Vietnamese (who fled from South Vietnam following its fall) residing in North America, Western Europe, and Australia are opposed to the existing government of Vietnam.
-The smaller population of overseas Vietnamese residing in Europe, however, (mainly in Central and Eastern Europe) the Middle East, Africa and Asia, most of whom have been sent for training in formerly communist countries, generally maintain positive or more neutral, if not very friendly relations with the government.
-Many of these Eastern European Vietnamese are from Northern Vietnam and usually have personal or familial affiliations with the communist government.
+Relations between overseas Vietnamese populations and the Vietnamese government range between polarities of geniality and overt contempt.
+Some overseas Vietnamese (who fled from South Vietnam following its fall) residing in North America, Western Europe, and Australia are opposed to the government of Vietnam.
+The smaller population of overseas Vietnamese residing in Europe, the Middle East, Africa and Asia, most of whom have been sent for training in formerly communist countries, generally maintain positive or more neutral, if not very friendly relations with the government.
+Some of these Eastern European Vietnamese are from Northern Vietnam and usually have personal or familial affiliations with the communist government.
 Those who left before the South Vietnamese exodus starting in 1975, largely residing in France, generally identify their sentiments as somewhere in between the two polarities.
-A large portion of the Vietnamese diaspora who fled from South Vietnam after its fall and now living in Western Europe, North America, and Oceania have been religious (Christian, Buddhist, Caodaist) and anti-communist, while the Vietnamese living in Eastern Europe and Asia are more aligned to irreligion, and, to a lesser extent, folk religions and Buddhism.
+A portion of the Vietnamese diaspora who fled from South Vietnam after its fall and later living in Western Europe, North America, and Oceania have been religious (Christian, Buddhist, Caodaist) and anti-communist, while the Vietnamese living in Eastern Europe and Asia are more aligned to irreligion, and, to a lesser extent, folk religions and Buddhism.

 The former South Vietnamese Prime Minister Nguyễn Cao Kỳ returned to Vietnam in 2004 and was generally positive about his experience.
-However, Kỳ's reconciliation was met with anger by a large portion of overseas Vietnamese, who called him a traitor and a communist collaborator for reconciling and working with the current communist regime.
-Notably, the composer Pham Duy had returned to Ho Chi Minh City (referred to as Saigon by overseas Vietnamese as well as by those living in Vietnam) to live the remainder of his life there after living in Midway City, California, since 1975.
-According to the Vietnamese government, while in 1987 only 8,000 overseas Vietnamese returned to Vietnam for the purpose of visiting, that number jumped to 430,000 in 2004.
+Kỳ's reconciliation was met with anger by a portion of overseas Vietnamese, who called him a traitor and a communist collaborator for reconciling and working with the communist regime.

 The government enacted laws to make it easier for overseas Vietnamese to do business in Vietnam, including laws allowing them to own land.
-The first company in Vietnam to be registered to an overseas Vietnamese was Highlands Coffee, a successful chain of specialty coffee shops, in 1998.
+The first company in Vietnam to be registered to an overseas Vietnamese was Highlands Coffee, a chain of specialty coffee shops, in 1998.

-In June 2007, Vietnamese President Nguyen Minh Triet visited the United States, and one of his scheduled stops was in the vicinity Orange County, home of Little Saigon, the largest Vietnamese community outside of Vietnam.
-Details of his plans were not announced beforehand due to concerns about massive protests.
-Despite these efforts, a large crowd of anti-communist protest still occurred.
-Several thousand people protested in Washington, D.C. and Orange County during his visit.
+In June 2007, Vietnamese President Nguyen Minh Triet visited the United States, and one of his scheduled stops was in the vicinity Orange County, home of Little Saigon, a Vietnamese community outside of Vietnam.
+Details of his plans were not announced beforehand due to concerns about protests.
+A crowd of anti-communist protest occurred.
+Thousands of people protested in Washington, D.C. and Orange County during his visit.